datacarpentry/image-processing/episodes/07-edge-detection.md

 ## Canny edge detection and trackbars

-We will introduce one more type of edge detection suppored by OpenCV in this section, *Canny edge detection*, created by John Canny in 1986.
+We will introduce one more type of edge detection supported by OpenCV in this section, *Canny edge detection*, created by John Canny in 1986.
 This method uses a series of steps, many of which we have already discussed.
 The OpenCV `cv2.Canny()` method uses the following steps: